animatorKA/My-Win-11-Setup/README.md

    ```powershell
    winget install JanDeDobbeleer.OhMyPosh -s winget
    ```
-2. Copy the theme config from [**this repo**](https://github.com/SleepyCatHey/Ultimate-Win11-Setup/tree/main/OhMyPosh) to your preferred location.
-3. Add the following to your PowerShell profile, updating the path to match where you saved the theme:
+2. Add the following to your PowerShell profile, updating the path to your preferred theme:
    ```powershell
    oh-my-posh init pwsh --config "C:\path\to\your\theme.omp.json" | Invoke-Expression
    ```
-4. Restart your terminal.
+3. Restart your terminal.

+> Browse available themes at [ohmyposh.dev/docs/themes](https://ohmyposh.dev/docs/themes).

 ---